-- I will never use a cell phone during the school day inside school buildings or offices, including restrooms that disrupt the learning environment. - I will never use a cell phone during class, school assemblies, and other special events. - I will never take any pictures using a cell phone or camcorder at school unless it's a school related assignment.
+- I will never use a cell phone during the school day inside school buildings or offices, including restrooms that disrupt the learning environment. - I will never use a cell phone during class, and other school events. - I will never take any pictures using a cell phone at school unless it's a school related assignment.